-To illustrate the origin of the unexpectedly low transmission efficiency of inertial particles in the device, the distribution of all measured η_p , η_v and η_d for 3 repetitions of the experiment and for the 3 airtight prototypes is shown on Figure 9 and

-Table 3.
-Only results for the 4.5 μ m particles are shown here for brevity.
-For these particles, we observe that the low transmission efficiency η_p is attributable to large (46.6 \pm 5.4 %) wall losses (η_d), and not to the misdirection of particles to the minor outlet.
-These deposits are not theoretically explained, even if we take into account the lack of precision of machined nozzle diameters (Figure 8), and we can note that they apparently vary randomly across repetitions with a large coefficient of variation for η_d (22.1 %).
-These variations are then likely to be attributable to the assembly process of the SADS, since other influencing parameters were monitored and controlled (flow rates, aerosol particle sizes, homogeneity of concentrations in the BAO, SADS leakage rate similarity of sampled masses).
+To illustrate the origin of the unexpectedly low transmission efficiency of inertial particles in the device, the distribution of all measured η_p , η_v , and η_d for three repetitions of the experiment and for the three airtight prototypes is shown in Fig. 9 and Table 3.
+Only results for the 4.5 μm particles are shown here for brevity.
+For these particles, we observe that the low transmission efficiency η_p is attributable to large $(46.6 \pm 5.4 \%)$ wall losses (η_d) , not to the misdirection of particles to the minor outlet.
+These deposits are not theoretically explained, even if we take into account the lack of precision of machined nozzle diameters (Fig. 8), and we can note that they apparently vary randomly across repetitions with a large coefficient of variation for η_d (22.1 %).
+These variations are then likely to be attributable to the assembly process of the SADS, since other influencing parameters were monitored and controlled (flow rates, aerosol particle sizes, homogeneity of concentrations in the BOA, SADS leakage rate, similarity of sampled masses).

-Figure 9: Distribution of the fate of inertial particles with a reference diameter of 4.5 μm in multiple repetitions, for SADS 1, SADS 2, and SADS R at High Airtightness Level.
-Error bars represent the measuring uncertainty associated with the data points."
+Figure 9.
+Distribution of the fate of inertial particles with a reference diameter of $4.5 \,\mu\text{m}$ in multiple repetitions, for SADS 1, SADS 2, and SADS R at high airtightness level.
+Error bars represent the measuring uncertainty associated with the data points.